 We plan to leverage the synergy between the platforms to accelerate an immuno-oncology pipeline and programs for the development of allogeneic CAR+ T and/or NK cells that can be used as off-the-shelf, or OTS, therapies.
-For example, NK cells do not have endogenous TCRs, so do not require genetic editing to eliminate TCRs, and may be used as an OTS therapy.
-Further, cytokines such as IL- 12 are "fuel" for NK cells.
-We have been conducting a T-cell trial using second generation technology with a revised CAR structure throughout 2016.
-Going forward, this trial will employ a shortened manufacturing process as we enroll additional patients.
-We expect to enter the clinic with an additional CAR+ T therapy specific for CD33 for treatment of relapsed or refractory acute myeloid leukemia or AML during the first half of 2017.
-An update on the pre-clinical data for the CD33 program will be provided at the 2016 annual meeting of ASH.
-We successfully completed an application to the National Institute of Health's Office of Biotechnical Activities in June 2016 and expect to file an IND with the FDA before the end of 2016.
-Enrollment to the CD33 CAR+ T trial will occur in 2017.
-Together with Intrexon, we currently have research programs evaluating additional CAR targets and CARs co-expressed with cytokines, in particular membrane bound interleukin-15 (mbIL15).
-In addition to developing T cells, we expect to initiate an investigator led trial of OTS primary NK cells for AML after completing regulatory review during 2017.
-We have additional interest in OTS products such as the development of an allogenic CAR+ T therapy.
-T-cell specificity can be redirected not only through CARs, but also TCRs; we also have plans to initiate programs investigating T cells genetically modified to express neoantigen-specific TCRs.
-We plan to continue to combine Intrexon's technology suite with our capabilities to translate science to the patient, and to identify and develop additional products to stimulate or inhibit key pathways, including
+For example, NK cells do not have endogenous TCRs, so do not require genetic editing to eliminate TCRs, and may be used as an OTS therapy while at the same time minimizing concern for causing graft-versus-host disease.
+Further, cytokines such as IL-12 are "fuel" for NK cells.
+In addition to developing T cells, we expect to initiate an investigator-led trial of OTS primary NK cells for elderly patients with AML who are not candidates for standard intensive chemotherapy after completing regulatory review during 2017.
+We have additional interest in OTS products, such as the development of an allogenic CAR+ T therapy.

+We plan to continue to combine Intrexon's technology suite with our capabilities to translate science to the patient, and to identify and develop additional products to stimulate or inhibit key pathways, including those used by the body's immune system, to treat cancer.

 On March 27, 2015, we entered into a global collaboration with Intrexon focused exclusively on CAR T cell, or CAR+ T, products with Ares Trading, or Ares, a biopharmaceutical division of Merck KGaA, which we refer to as the Ares Trading Agreement.
 Intrexon will share the economic provisions of this collaboration equally with us, including an upfront payment of \$115.0 million that was received in July 2015, milestones and royalties.
-Under this collaboration, Ares already selected two CAR+ T targets for which we will perform certain research activities that will, in part, be funded by Ares.
+Under this collaboration, Merck KGaA already selected two CAR+ T targets for which we will perform certain research activities that will, in part, be funded by Merck KGaA.
 Pursuant to the terms of an amendment to our Channel Agreement with Intrexon, or ECP Amendment, that we entered into at the time of the Ares Trading Agreement, we will be responsible for any additional research and development expenditures.
-Once these candidates reach investigational new drug stage, the programs will be transferred to Ares for clinical development and commercialization.
-We, together with Intrexon, will also independently conduct research and development on other CAR+ T candidates, with Ares Trading having the opportunity during clinical development to opt-in to these candidates for additional payments to us and Intrexon.
+Once these candidates reach investigational new drug stage, the programs will be transferred to Merck KGaA for clinical development and commercialization.
+We, together with Intrexon, will also independently conduct research and development on other CAR+ T candidates, with Merck KGaA having the opportunity during clinical development to opt-in to these candidates for additional payments to us and Intrexon.
+The Company and Intrexon, in the exclusive partnership with Merck KGaA, are progressing development of the two CAR+ T targets, utilizing our key technologies for regulating cytokine expression, the proprietary RTS® platform, and mbIL15.